Kevin Harvick wins his second Cook Out Southern 500

 What made Harvick’s Sunday victory so unlikely was that it seemed the Johnny Mantz trophy would go to either Chase Elliott or 2016 Southern 500 champ, Martin Truex Jr. But with 14 laps left, and Elliott leading, Truex tried for the pass, but Truex’s Toyota brushed against Elliott’s Chevy, and they got their Darlington stripes.

-That, of course, cleared the way for Harvick to take control.
-Only Harvick didn’t know about his opportunity, at first.
+That cleared the way for Harvick to take control.
+Only Harvick didn’t know about his opportunity at first.

 Truex led the most laps Sunday with 196 and won both the first and second stages.